Skip Ribbon Commands

 In high-risk patients, regular screening is carried out using abdominal ultrasound and a blood test for serum alpha-feto protein (AFP), which is a cancer marker.
 If either the ultrasound or serum AFP is abnormal, then a CT scan or MRI scan would be done to confirm the diagnosis.

-Tests and procedures used to diagnose liver cancer:
+What are the tests and procedures used to diagnose liver cancer?

 • Imaging